 - Equitable share of any community debts made during the marriage;

-- Any debts incurred after separation and before dissolution of marriage if the debts were for non-necessities and an equitable share of debts incurred during this period if the debts were for necessities.
+- Any debts incurred after separation and before the dissolution of marriage if the debts were for non-necessities and an equitable share of debts incurred during this period if the debts were for necessities.

 Child Custody and Visitation: